isc-projects/isc-dnssec-guide/doc/troubleshooting.rst

    ;; MSG SIZE  rcvd: 88

-Not only do we not see the ``aa`` flag, we see an ``ra`` flag, which represents Recursion Available.
+Not only do we not see the ``aa`` flag, we see an ``ra`` flag, which indicates Recursion Available.
 This indicates that the server we are talking to (10.53.0.3 in this example) is a recursive name
 server: although we were able to get an answer for ``www.example.com``, we know that the answer came from somewhere else.